 California Democrat Local News

-The Moniteau County Democratic Club will meet at the Nic Nac Restaurant Thursday, Sept.
-25 at 6 p.m.
-The club will set a date for the highway trash pickup on the assigned mile route of Highway 50 east.
+The Moniteau County Democratic Club will meet at the Nic Nac Café Thursday, Oct.
+23, at 6 p.m.

 Trivia Night, Satuday, Oct.
 25, at 7 p.m.

 Jon Lindquist representing the High School Technology Committee, presented information about future technology needs to the California R-I School Board at its regular meeting Wednesday, Oct.
 15.

 The purchase of a new sound system for Riley Field was approved by the California R-I School Board at its regular meeting Wednesday, Oct.
 15. There were three bids, two of which included Community speakers, which Superintendent Dwight Sanders said is considered the standard for outdoor speakers.

 California Masonic Lodge 183 AF and AM held a ham and bean dinner fundraiser Saturday, Oct.
 18. Tickets were also sold for a drawing for a rifle.
 It was held in the basement of the Masonic Hall, with the food prepared in the lodge kitchen.
 Funds raised go to the building rehabilitation fund.